How to Print and Cut with Silhouette

 Step 1: Choose a Design

 The easiest way to get started with Print & Cut is to choose a Print & Cut design from the Silhouette Design Store.
-Once you have a little more practice with Print & Cut, you can create your own designs using the drawing tools, text, clipart, or by modifying designs with multiple layers.
+Once you have a little more practice with Print & Cut, you can create your own designs in the Silhouette Studio software using the drawing tools, text, clipart, or by modifying designs with multiple layers.